joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/convolution-filter.md

     loader.addEventListener(MouseEvent.CLICK, applyFilter);

-Something that isn’t obvious in this code is the effect of using values other than 1 or 0 in the matrix.
+Something that isn't obvious in this code is the effect of using values other than 1 or 0 in the matrix.
 For example, the same matrix, with the number 8 instead of 1 in the right-hand position, performs the same action (shifting the pixels to the left).
 In addition, it affects the colors of the image, making them 8 times brighter.
-This is because the final pixel color values are calculated by multiplying the matrix values by the original pixel colors, adding the values together, and dividing by the value of the filter’s `divisor` property.
+This is because the final pixel color values are calculated by multiplying the matrix values by the original pixel colors, adding the values together, and dividing by the value of the filter's `divisor` property.
 Notice that in the example code, the `divisor` property is set to 1.
 As a general rule, if you want the brightness of the colors to stay about the same as in the original image, you should make the divisor equal to the sum of